American Samoa HiSET® Requirements

 - Practice Test: American Samoa has no practice test requirements.

 - Identification: You must present government-issued identification on test day at the HiSET test center.
-A driver's license, valid passport or American Samoa ID that shows your name, address, date of birth, signature and photograph are acceptable forms of identification.
 Outdated or expired identification will not be accepted.
 Acceptable forms of identification include:

 Make sure you read and understand all of the Eligibility Requirements above.
 Below are additional policies for taking the HiSET exam in American Samoa.

 Fees, Payment and Refunds

 - How much does it cost to take the HiSET exam in American Samoa?

 Individual subtest costs are as follows:

 Please log in to your HiSET account for more information.